 Whatever a student used to complete their online screen module will be sufficient for the course.

 The student works at their own pace through the codex and is led step-by-step from concepts to applications via a mix of written descriptions of concepts, short video explanations, and grading challenges.
-We expect that the student will reach out to us via email or by scheduling a zoom call with the coaches, whenever they are unstuck or want to learn more – these as-needed conversations facilitate personalized learning in ways a video lecture just cannot.
+We expect that the student will reach out to us via email or by scheduling a Zoom call with the coaches, whenever they are stuck or want to learn more – these as-needed conversations facilitate personalized learning in ways a video lecture just cannot.

 Coding is best learned by doing, rather than watching someone else code!
 And asking questions as one is working on it.
 This course is designed to facilitate experiential learning and experimentation with the assurance that the teaching team is there for the student and available to help along every step of their learning journey.

-During the application process, all students will complete an online screening module that will determine if we believe a student is ready for the course.
+Students with little or no knowledge of coding must first apply for the Intro to Coding and Computational Thinking course.
+They must then complete an online screening module that will determine if we believe a student is ready for the course.
 In general, we expect students to have completed high school algebra and have knowledge of function notation (for example, what do y = f(x) = cos(x), or, z = g(x,y) = cos(x) + sin(y), mean?).
-It’s also important that participants also have a desire to learn and willingness to reach out for help when stuck (because most everyone gets stuck somewhere!), and 4-6 hours per week to commit to the course.
+Students who successfully complete the screening module, can apply for the Intro to Coding and Computational Thinking course and pay the fee.

 While the course can be for anyone who has the necessary fundamental math knowledge (therefore, no coding experience is necessary), if you have some coding experience, there is still much to gain from the course!
 While covered concepts may be familiar to some participants, students will also apply computational thinking (for things such as snapchat apps) while also gaining a better understanding of machine learning as a result of each lesson (for functions/recursions/conditionals).
 In general, this is an opportunity to have a chance to see the application of math concepts through the exciting world of coding!